Ebazhanov/linkedin-skill-assessments-quizzes/sharepoint/sharepoint-quiz.md

 ## SharePoint

 #### Q1.
-Which permission allows a user to create lists and document libraries, edit pages, apply themes?
+Which permission allows a user to create lists and document libraries, edit pages,and apply themes?

 - [ ] Edit
 - [ ] Contribute